moloco-mcm/user-event-sink-connector-js/README.md

 This repository contains a reference implementation for processing and handling user events in TypeScript.
 It demonstrates best practices for event validation, processing, and type safety.

-> **Note**: This is a reference implementation intended as a starting point for your own implementation.
-It is not meant to be used as a library dependency.

 ## Purpose

 This reference implementation demonstrates: